aunz/mwb/README.md

 ###How it works:
 * After initiation, an entry.js file is placed in the src/client and src/server folder
 * `npm run dev` uses webpack to compile and watch these files and output them into the build folder -> clientBundle.js and serverBundle.js
-* serverBundle.js is run automatically and will serve at localhost:3000 (default using express js)
+* serverBundle.js is run automatically and will be served at localhost:3000 (default using express js)
 * When you edit the files in the source folder, webpack re-compile required files
 * To enable hot module replacement, add `if (module.hot) {module.hot.accept()}` in your code